Actifio/OracleDataRedactionFeature/README.md

 /
 ```

-We can automate this process in a workflow by:
+We can automate the redaction of an Actifio Virtual Database by using a workflow:

-1. Install redact.sh into /act/scripts and making it executable.
-Edit the file as needed
+1. Install redact.sh into /act/scripts and make it executable.
+Edit the file to match your Oracle environment.
-1. Install redact.sql into /act/scripts/    Edit the file as needed
+1. Install redact.sql into /act/scripts/    Edit the file as needed to create the policies needed.
+The user creation section can be removed or retained as needed.
 1. Create a workflow to run the redact.sh script

-When the workflow runs after creating the Virtual Database it will:
+When the workflow is run, after creating the Virtual Database the Actifio Connector will run the script to:

 1. Set the redaction policy
 1. Create a user you can use to test the redaction policy.